-1. A couple have net assets of £1m which includes their matrimonial home worth £600,000.
+1. A couple have net assets of £1.2m which includes their matrimonial home worth £600,000.
 They have 2 grown up children and 4 grandchildren.
 They have state and private pension income which meets their living costs.
-At current rates and limits, their combined inheritance tax bill will be £140,000.
+At current rates and limits, their combined inheritance tax bill will be £220,000.
 They utilise their annual exemptions (£3,000) by paying £3,000 into a pension for each child and each paying £250 for each grandchild into a children's bonus bond.
-After 10 years the couple have reduced the value of their estate by £80,000, reducing their inheritance tax liability by £32,000.
-They have provided both their children with a pension pot (or additional pot) of £37,500 each (£75,000 combined) and provided each grandchild with a bond worth (before interest and bonuses) £2,500 (total £10,000).
+After 10 years the couple have reduced the value of their estate by £70,000, reducing their inheritance tax liability by £28,000.
+They have provided both their children with a pension pot (or additional pot) of £37,500 each (£75,000 combined) and provided each grandchild with a bond worth (before interest and bonuses) of £2,500 (total £10,000).
+Note - from 6 April 2017 a new additional nil rate band will be introduced starting at £100,000.
+This will increase to £175,000 by April 2020.
+The new band will specifically apply to a residence transferred to an individual's direct descendants.
+As with the nil rate band it will be transferable, meaning a couple between them, who own a residence with a value of at least £375,000, will have an effective nil rate band of £1m.

 - 2. An elderly widow has a life expectancy of up to 4 years.
 She has an estate comprising mainly investments valued at £750,000.
 Her expected inheritance tax liability at current rates and limits is £170,000.
 On taking investment advice she transfers £250,000 worth of investments into a fund which invests in stocks qualifying for business property relief.
-She dies 3 years later, when her estate is worth £750,000.
-Her inheritance tax liability is though now £70,000, a reduction of £100,000 due to the business property relief.
+She dies 3 years later, when her estate is still worth £750,000.
+Her inheritance tax liability is now £70,000, a reduction of £100,000 due to the business property relief.
 If instead of investing into a qualifying fund, she had gifted £250,000 to her beneficiaries, the inheritance tax liability would only be reduced by £2,400. - 3.
 A director is owed £500,000 by his personal trading company.
 His estate is worth significantly more than £325,000.
 The company qualifies for business property relief, but the £500,000 loan forms part of his estate on death, attracting an inheritance tax liability of £200,000.
 The director uses the loan to subscribe for redeemable shares in his company.
 These attract business property relief and so his potential inheritance tax liability is reduced by £200,000.